cloudwalk/op-stack-devnet/single-node-no-docker.md

    cast codesize 0x4e59b44847b379578588920cA78FbF26c0B4956C --rpc-url $L1_RPC_URL
    ```

    If the command returns `0` then the contract has not been deployed yet.
-If the command returns `69` then the contract has been deployed and you can safely skip this section.
+If the command returns `69` then the contract has been deployed, and you can safely skip this section.

 2. Fund the factory deployer